LeanneNortje/DAVEnet_VPKL/README.md

 # Using DAVENet to do VPKL

-This repository includes the code used to implement the DAVEnet experiments in the paper: (TOWARDS VISUALLY PROMPTED KEYWORD LOCALISATION FOR ZERO-RESOURCE SPOKEN LANGUAGES)[https://arxiv.org/pdf/2210.06229.pdf].
+This repository includes the code used to implement the DAVEnet experiments in the paper: [TOWARDS VISUALLY PROMPTED KEYWORD LOCALISATION FOR ZERO-RESOURCE SPOKEN LANGUAGES](https://arxiv.org/pdf/2210.06229.pdf).

 ## Disclaimer